7ng6t2snvn-lan/JWGelato/README.md

 ## Data

 All data is stored locally in your browser's localStorage.
-New default recipes are automatically merged on app updates without losing your custom recipes.
+Use Export/Import in Settings to backup your data.